shanwong29/Kiez/README.md

 2. Add a `.env` file and include the following keys:

 ```
-ENV=development
-PORT=5000 #You can use other port, as long as it is not 3000 (default front-end port)
+PORT=5005
 SESSION_SECRET=<It is used for Passport session security, You can use any secret word of your choice.>
 ```

 3. Refer to your account details from Cloudinary and include `CLOUD_NAME`, `CLOUD_KEY` and `CLOUD_SECRET` in the `.env` file.

-4. Refer to your account details from Google Maps Platform and include `geocodeKey` in the `.env` file.
+4. Refer to your account details from Google Maps Platform and include the Geocoding API key as `geocodeKey` in the `.env` file.

 #### For Frontend